Curious about virtual teams?

 - File storage and collaboration tools: use Google Drive or Dropbox to organize, access, and share company files quickly with your team or stakeholders.

-- Virtual whiteboard tools: display and manage your strategy plans or brainstorming ideas in one place with tools like Witeboard and Miro.
+- Virtual whiteboard tools: display and manage your strategy plans or brainstorming ideas in one place with tools like Witeboard, Miro and Canva’s Online Whiteboard.

 You’ll need to pick and choose from these sets of tools as per your virtual workplace requirements and budget.